pranalialhat/online_code_editor/README.md

 # online_code_editor
-I developed this code editor using JavaScript,CSS and HTMLl.This website helps to write code in CSS,JS and HTML at a time and a live output is generated as well.
+I developed this code editor using JavaScript,CSS and HTMl.This website helps to write code in CSS,JS and HTML at a time and a live output is generated as well.